pygmyperch/GEA_workshop/README.md

 \
 \
 \
-Finally, load data and R code for the tutorial
+Finally, load the data and R code for the tutorial

 First, install devtools: